 (e) requirements with respect to the use of forward-looking information.

-The Trustees established an Investment Committee comprised of three Trustees, each of whom is an Independent Trustee.
+The Board of Trustees has established an Investment Committee, which consists of three Trustees, each of whom is an Independent Trustee.
 Subject at all times to the provisions of the Declaration of Trust, and to any other regulations or resolutions that the Trustees may adopt, the Investment Committee is responsible for:

 (a) reviewing all proposals regarding investments, dispositions and financings, subject to the following limitations: